How to Throw Clay on the Pottery Wheel: A Step-by-Step Beginners Guide

 Step #6 Centering on the Pottery Wheel

-To begin, wipe your wheel or bat with a damp sponge giving your wheel a very light coat of water for the clay to stick to the wheel.
+To begin, wipe your wheel or bat with a damp sponge, giving it a very light coat of water so the clay sticks to the wheel.

-The clay won’t stick to the wheel if you have too much water on your wheel.
-The same goes with being too dry.
+The clay won’t stick to the wheel if you have too much water on the wheel.
+The same goes for being too dry.
 The clay won’t stick to the wheel.
 So just get the wheel head a little bit damp.

-Using your sponge squeeze water on your clay with enough water to cover the clay.
-Increase the speed of your wheel to medium-high or higher and press on the clay with both hands.
+Using your sponge, squeeze water onto your clay until it’s covered.
+Increase the speed of your wheel to medium-high or higher, then press the clay with both hands.

 Be sure your arms are anchored to your legs or the side of your body to help your hands stay still.